sam-cole-vfunction/vFunction-Workshop-AH/content/30_Java_Assessment/_index.md

 # Application Assessment

 Running an assessment offline is quick and non-intrusive as we don’t need to access the application runtime or source code.
-The assessment can be run from a users workstation.
+The assessment can be run from a user's workstation.

 For the assessment we need: